-Field investigations carried out by Kleczkowski and Witczak (1967) in the eastern part of the USCB have shown very clearly the increase of hydraulic conductivity of sandstones until the depth of about 500 m due to fissurity of rocks.
-The values of K differ from 5.0×10^{-5} m/s to 3.0×10^{-7} m/s (mean value 1.0×10^{-6} m/s).
-Below this depth fissurity of rocks slowly disappeared and hydraulic conductivity is due to matrix porosity of sandstones.
-The results of test pumping and subsurface sampler tests carried out by Różkowski and Wagner (1988) in the depth interval from 600 to 1600 m shown the declining of hydraulic conductivity values with the depth from 1.0×10^{-7} to 4.0×10^{-11} m/s.
+Field investigations carried out by Kleczkowski and Witczak (1967) in the eastern part of the USCB have shown very clearly the increase of hydraulic conductivity of sandstones until the depth of about 500 m due to rocks fissure.
+The values of K differ from $5.0x10^{-5}$ m/s to $3.0x10^{-7}$ m/s (mean value $1.0x10^{-6}$ m/s).
+Below this depth rocks fissure slowly disappeared and hydraulic conductivity is due to matrix porosity of sandstones.
+The results of test pumping and subsurface sampler tests carried out by Rózkowski and Wagner (1988) in the depth interval from 600 to 1600 m shown the declining of hydraulic conductivity values with the depth from $1.0x10^{-7}$ to $4.0x10^{-11}$ m/s.

 Taking into account the results of laboratory and field investigations it should be accepted that Carboniferous sandstones and mudstones occurring below the depth of 700-800 m are practically impermeable.
 It does not concern the areas of mining where slides, cracks and unstressing of rocks accompanying mining excavation cause increase of rock permeability.
 The USCB may be classified as a Variscan artesian basin.
-Three groundwater flow systems may be distinguished in this basin (Różkowski, 1995).
+Three groundwater flow systems may be distinguished in this basin (Rózkowski, 1995).
 The travel distance and time of flow tend to increase from the upper flow system to the lower one.
 It was assumed that the local flow system is characterized by active groundwater flow through the rocks.
 The intermediate flow system is described by less active groundwater circulation, while the regional flow system is characterized by very sluggish groundwater flow, for length of time of millions years.
 The regional flow system occupies the zone of relict buried stagnant brines.

-The groundwater flow systems are controlled by topography and geology of the basin and hydraulic conductivity of the rocks, through which the groundwater moves.
+Topography and geology of the basin and hydraulic conductivity of the rocks, through which the groundwater moves, control the groundwater flow systems.
 Mining activity and, especially, mining drainage have recently become very important factors of flow system control.